indeplot/indeplot/README.md

 - See the issues from the https://github.com/indeplot/indeplot/issues and comment and ask for   working
 - After your assigned work do the following
 - Add your files (`git add -A`), commit (`git commit -m "added myself"`) and push (`git push origin new-user`)
-- Create a pull request to the `develop` branch
+- Create a pull request to the `develop` branch and your pull request title must contain `[dev]` keyword and your work short title
 - Star this repository

 #### If your branch is not fully updated with the develop branch please follow the below instructions before making any PR